Ultimate Guide to Real Estate Website Conversion Marketing

 Let's look at an example:

-Strand Properties is a real estate agency focusing on helping you find the best properties for resale and developments in Marbella, Spain.
+is a real estate agency focusing on helping you find the best properties and developments to sell, buy or rent in Quebec, Canada.

 Screenshot of the front page before

 Immediately, you see that the front page is clean and simple.
-As soon as you arrive, you read the words ‘Strand Properties’ set against a background image of an uncluttered interior.
-With this information, a foregone assumption is Strand Properties has something to do with real estate.
+As soon as you arrive, you read the words ‘Find real estate in your area’ set against a background image of an urban area.
+With this information, a foregone assumption is Londono Realty Group has something to do with real estate.

 However, beyond this, you don’t have enough information to find out what their speciality is.
 Are they more rental focused?
 What locations do they concentrate on?
 Are they a developer or constructor?